In-person consultations are available at our Los Angeles clinic only.

 3. Possibility of Surgery Not Being Effective

 Although surgery can be highly effective for many patients, it is not always a guaranteed solution.
 In some cases, the surgery may not provide the expected results, and patients may continue to experience pain or other symptoms after the procedure.
 It’s important to have realistic expectations and understand that surgery is not a guaranteed “cure” for every spinal condition.
+Surgical outcomes can vary depending on the severity of the condition, particularly in cases involving spinal cord compression, where delayed treatment may impact results.

 When to Seek a Second Opinion on Spine Surgery